jhughes2112/k8smaker/README.md

 ## k8smaker_addworker_aws/baremetal
 You run this on the `control-node`, passing it the **IP or hostname** of the node you want to be a worker for the cluster.
 First, it generates a Bash script called at `~/CLUSTERNAME/k8smaker_addworker_HOSTNAME`, so you can inspect what it's doing.
 The script then configures the new node with an ssh key the cluster uses for passwordless operation, copies the customized Bash script over, then remote executes it.
 You will probably need to accept the SSH signature, mayneed to provide an SSH password, then give the password to allow sudo access on that machine, since some commands require root to configure it.

+## k8smaker_addcontrolplane_aws/baremetal
+You run this on the `control-node`, passing it the **IP or hostname** of the node you want to be another node in the control-plane for the cluster.
+It works very similarly to addworker, only for the additional flags required to treat it as a control node.

 ## k8smaker_drain
 Run this on the `control-node`, pass in the **nodename** to drain.
 This simply tries to drain pods off the specified node.
 It's still part of the cluster, just not in use.
 Some things don't drain nicely, but I'll handle that better in the future--hence the script.
 If you have a node you want to take down, drain it first.
 This will eventually manage re-scaling stateful apps that need to be rescheduled to other nodes, but for now just executes the correct kubectl drain command for you.